dg-gh/welp_library/docs/welp_link_node.md

 welp_link_node.hpp provides three classes :

 - welp::link_node<msg_Ty, label_Ty, Allocator> is a class that may receive notifications from other link nodes with msg_Ty as the first template parameter and can maintain its own list of subscribers to send notifications to.
 - welp::observer_node<msg_Ty> is a class that may receive notifications from other link nodes with msg_Ty as the first template parameter.
-It does not maintain subsribers and cannot send notifications.
+The only difference with link_node is that it does not maintain subsribers and cannot send notifications.
 - welp::link_node_sync<msg_Ty, label_Ty, Allocator> is a class that is identical to welp::link_node<msg_Ty, label_Ty, Allocator> except that it has a mutex to secure sensitive methods.

 # Member functions of welp::link_node<msg_Ty, label_Ty, Allocator> L

 Every link node maintains a list of subscribers that can be link nodes or observer nodes, or derived classes of any of these two.
 Template parameter msg_Ty is the type of message sent when a link node sends a message to an other node (a link node or an observer node).
 Template parameter label_Ty is a label assigned to every subscriber of a link node.
 Every link node maintains its list of subcriber in a map where the pointer to a subscriber is the key and the label is the value associated to the key.

+### Getting notification

+As L can both get and receive notification from other nodes, it maintains its own list of subscribers and has a virtual method void on_notification_from_node(msg) that gets called when an other node sends a notification to L with msg as the message.

 ### Notifying subscribers